TeachBooks/he-staff/book/GeneralDepartment/HE_Travel_Policy/HE_Travel_Policy.md

 -	Consider if the international business trip really is necessary or whether alternatives (online or otherwise) are available.
 -	All international business trips need to be booked via BCD travel; they have travel and accommodation options available.
--	Booking via other websites (for example when no accommodation is available, or the options on BCD are much more expensive) is allowed with permission from your line manager.
+-	Booking via other websites (for example when no accommodation is available, or the options on BCD are much more expensive) is allowed with permission from your section head.
+In such cases, please send screenshots to your section head.
 -	It is especially important to always try to book the flight via BCD for security reasons.